 El Dia de la Hispanidad ( National Holiday October 12th )

-This is a national holiday in Spain and it is celebrated on October 12 every year.
-During this time, Spaniards commemorate the first time that Christopher Columbus came to the Americas.
-It is also during this day that a special parade is held in Madrid led by the Spanish military followed by the Royal family.
-A wide range of foreign dignitaries is also invited to attend this occasion.
+This is Spain’s national holiday and is celebrated on the 12th October each year.
+During the day, Spaniards commemorate the first time that Christopher Columbus sailed for the Americas.
+There is an armed forces parade held in Madrid which usually includes members of the Spanish royal family plus a wide range of foreign dignitaries are usually in attendance as well.